 If you have already signed up for the SineSpace creator program and your account has been activated, great!
 Don’t worry if you haven’t, or you aren’t sure what that means.
-This tutorial will point you in the right direction so you can get yourself set up.
+This tutorial will point you in the right direction to get started with SineSpace.

 In the SineSpace client, enter your account info, tick the Login to Preview Server checkbox and click the Login button.
 If that works, then you have an active creator account.
 If it returns an error, it means you don’t.